phasebook/phasebook/README.md

 and [NECAT](https://github.com/xiaochuanle/NECAT)*
 - g++ >=5.5.0 and with boost libraries

-To install Phasebook, firstly, it is recommended to intall the dependencies through [Conda](https://docs.conda.io/en/latest/):
+To install phasebook, firstly, it is recommended to intall the dependencies through [Conda](https://docs.conda.io/en/latest/):
 ```
 conda create -n phasebook
 conda activate phasebook